cockroachdb/docs/src/current/v23.2/set-up-physical-cluster-replication.md

 ### Start the standby cluster

-Similarly to the primary cluster, it is necessary to start each node with the `--config-profile` flag and a `replication-target` for the standby cluster.
-This creates a _virtualized cluster_ with a system interface, and sets up all the required configuration for starting a replication stream.
+Similarly to the primary cluster, each node on the standby cluster must be started with the `--config-profile` flag set to `replication-target`.
+This creates a _virtualized cluster_ with a system interface and an application virtual cluster, and sets up all the required configuration for starting a replication stream.

 To start the standby cluster, run: